Skip to content

 • color (number | THREE.Color) — Base color of the line.
 Can be a hex number (0xff0000) or THREE.Color instance.
 Default: 0xffffff (white).

-• lineWidth (number) — Width of the line.
-When sizeAttenuation is false, this value is multiplied by dpr for screen-space rendering.
-When true, it's scaled by distance.
+• lineWidth (number) — Full width of the line.
+When sizeAttenuation is false, this is a constant CSS-pixel width.
+When true, it is projected as a scene-space width and attenuates with distance.
 Default: 0.3.

 • widthCallback ((t: number) => number | null) — A function that receives the line progress (t, from 0 to 1) and returns a width multiplier.
 Allows for variable line width.
 Default: null.